 - 2.1 Please note that this does not preclude disclosing information through the appropriate channel regarding any concerns about the life or health of children, Principle 10d, (i) and (ii) nor - 2.2 Using the information in a form in which the individual concerned is not identified, Principle 10f, (i).

-Students should also note the New Zealand Teachers Council criteria 'Fit to be a Teacher' which includes "trustworthiness; to preserve confidences, meet any reasonable requirement for the protection and safety of others."
+Students should also note the Education Council 'Fit to be a Teacher' criteria which includes "trustworthiness; to preserve confidences, meet any reasonable requirement for the protection and safety of others.